Brazil women's national football team: 2025: Ninth Copa America title

+In 2025 Brazil defeated the team of Colombia at the Copa America Femenina final on penalties and secured their ninth title, maintaining their record of being at least finalists in all editions of the tournament.

 2027 FIFA Women's World Cup

 Brazil will hold the 2027 FIFA Women's World Cup, which will mark the first time the tournament is taking place in South America, it will also be the first time to be held in Latin America.
 Brazil automatically qualified as host.

 Team image

 Nicknames

 The Brazil women's national football team has been known or nicknamed as the "Seleção (The National Squad)", "As Canarinhas (The Female Canaries)","Verde-Amarela (Green-and-Yellow)" or "Mulheres deste solo"(Women of this soil).